 The Whitney, a historic mansion from the late 19th century turned elegant restaurant, is where people go for special occasions, parties, or a romantic night out in midtown Detroit.
 All I could think about though as I explored this house for the first time over the weekend were all the ghost stories I’ve heard about it.
 Would the long-gone Mr. Whitney appear while I was all alone?
 Would I hear the voice of Mrs. Whitney while I photographed a tucked away room upstairs?
 What if objects started moving on their own??

-In the midst of my worries about ghostly surprises, I was still able to see the beauty of the Romanesque home, in the grand staircase, the detailed woodwork, the magnificent chandeliers.
-And while editing the photographs I took, I have found that many of them represent a beautiful scene when shown in color, but when converted to black and white (or vice versa) it looks downright spooky!
+In the midst of my worries about ghostly surprises though, I was still able to see the beauty of the Romanesque home, in the grand staircase, the detailed woodwork, the magnificent chandeliers.
+And while editing the photographs I took, it seemed to me that the beauty of the home came through in the color photos, while the black & white images told a different story.
 Here are three of them.
 Do you see a lovely old mansion or someplace that gives you chills?